BrianSlick/BTICoreDataKit/BTICoreDataKitDemoProject/Pods/BTIKit/README.md

 - A set of view controllers that encourage consistent behaviors, and handle what would otherwise be boilerplate code.
 - A set of models that are used to support table and collection views.
 - A miscellaneous set of categories to handle a variety of tasks.
+- An operation and queue manager for dealing with multiple alerts

 ### Yeah, Yeah, Seriously, What Is It?